 Making a caesarean negligence claim

-April is international caesarean awareness month.
-It is held to educate people about surgical births, their importance and what can go wrong.
-Caesareans (often called a C section) are used when labour is unable to be done vaginally, and they can be lifesaving.
+April is International Caesarean Awareness Month.
+It is held to educate people about surgical births, their importance, and what can go wrong.
+Caesareans (often called a C-section) are used when labour is unable to be done vaginally, and they can often be lifesaving.
 Caesareans are usually only carried out when it is the safest option for mother and baby, and around 1 in 4 pregnant women in the UK now have a caesarean birth.

 There are three types of C-section: